wildfly-extras/wildfly-datasources-galleon-pack/doc/mariadb/README.md

 Galleon Layers
 =========

+* `mariadb-default-datasource`: Provision the `MariaDBDS` non xa datasource and configure it as the default one.
+Depends on `mariadb-datasource` layer.
 * `mariadb-datasource`: Provision the `MariaDBDS` non xa datasource.
 Depends on `mariadb-driver` layer.
 * `mariadb-driver`: Provision the `mariadb` driver.
 This layer installs the JBoss Modules module `org.mariadb.jdbc`.